 Although bare root strawberries are quite hardy, proper planting and care is still at the utmost importance!
 Below are steps we strongly encourage you to follow for the most success with your newly adopted strawberries!
 Never start bare root plants if you are planting in soil stackable, milk crates, hanging bags or barrels with side opens.
 These need to be started in cups first.

 Soil: Ideal soil pH is 5.5-6.5.
 Strawberry plants need well-draining soil.
-Your soil mixture should be at least 30% sand with the remaining being good quality soil.
+Your soil mixture should be at least 30% sand (play sand) with the remaining being good quality soil.
 Do not add peat moss, vermiculite, perlite because it will help the soil hold to much moisture and the roots will rot.
 Also, peat moss will change the acidity of the soil.
 Always check your soil before you add anything to change the ph.
 It is like adding salt to your food before tasting.
 Not all soil is created equal and Ph is very important to the life and productivity of the plant.

 WMLA: When planting strawberry plants, the first two weeks is the most crucial for a bare root strawberry plant.
 They need consistency in warmth, moisture, lighting and airflow (WMLA).
 As stated above you need a consistent environment.
 The plants will struggle if you plant outside and there is a lot of fluctuations with WMLA.
 Just start indoors and then transplant after two weeks of growth (about 4 healthy leaves).

-Garden Planting or Containers: If you plant them in raised covered rows like the picture or a container the plants should have the soil covered with mulch or landscaping fabric. : When planting in containers it best to use a container at least 12 oz or bigger.
+Garden Planting or Containers: If you plant them in raised covered rows like the picture or a container the plants should have the soil covered with mulch or landscaping fabric.
+Plant them 6 to 8 inches apart : When planting in containers it best to use a container at least 12 oz or bigger.
 With a smaller container or pot it is hard to maintain proper moisture and you will either keep the soil to moist or it will dry out to fast.
 Unprotected soil can dry out fast and make it hard to maintain proper moisture.
 On a hot day the top inch of soil can dry out within hours and kill the plant instantly by drying the roots out below the crown.
 Mulch also protects the berries that are growing.

 Stackable, Crates and Bags: First never put any type of container in full sun because on a real hot day they will cook and dry out quickly within hours.
 You cannot start bare root in crates or grow bags they need to be established first.
 Bare roots need to have established feeder roots before they are put in tight spots and they tend to position themselves down and this causes the crowns to angle downward.
 This will cause the crown to stay wet and die.
 You will always loose many if you start in crates or bags.
 The stackable with soil need to be established in a comfortable location and not full sun.
 The plant has to establish feeder roots first.
 Also top mulch all your soil.